IGJoshua/sotygeha/README.md

     lo broda be lo brode ku be lo brodi = lo broda be ke lo brode lo brodi [ke'e] [be'o]

 ## CU -> ZOhU
-The selma'o CU has been merged into the selma'o ZOhU.
+As a potential replacement for the CU->BAI merge, the selma'o CU has been merged into the selma'o ZOhU.

 The functions of CU and ZOhU are already very similar, with the only important difference being that `je cu` is by far the most common way (in grammars that no longer use GIhA) to link bridi-tails.
 In order to completely merge CU with ZOhU, it is necessary to unlearn `je cu` and use `vau je` instead for bridi-tail connecting.

-## CU -> BAI
-Alternatively, CU can be merged into BAI.

-The cmavo `cu` becomes a modal for `ku'ai'i`.
-This has no significant impact on current usage patterns.